-Nurses the NHS ‘can’t cope’ without will push on with strikes leader warns
+Nurses the NHS ‘can’t cope’ without will push on with strikes, union leader warns

 “(This strike) ends by getting into a room and putting more money on the table for our brilliant nurses,” she said.

-In an interview with the Independent over the weekend she warned the government could face years of strikes by nurses if it did not find a way to resolve the crisis.
+In an interview with The Independent over the weekend, she warned the government could face years of strikes by nurses if it did not find a way to resolve the crisis.

-Thousands of nurses walked out at 8pm on Sunday in what has been described by the RCN as the “biggest strike yet” because it includes nursing staff from emergency departments, intensive care and cancer care for the first time.
+Thousands of nurses walked out at 8pm on Sunday in what has been described by the RCN as the “biggest strike yet” because it includes staff from emergency departments, intensive care and cancer care for the first time.

 Ms Cullen said nurses on strike would return to help patients if emergencies arose.